Episiotomy Complications and Side Effects

 For many years, episiotomies were considered a perfectly normal and healthy procedure to perform during routine vaginal deliveries.
 It was done to prevent vaginal tears during delivery, as health care professionals thought that a surgical incision would heal better than a natural tear.
 Additionally, it was thought that an episiotomy would help preserve the muscular and connective tissues that support the pelvic floor.

 However, in recent decades, medical research has shown these beliefs to be false.
 In 2006, the American College of Obstetricians and Gynecologists (ACOG) officially recommended against routine episiotomies in all patients.
 Instead, episiotomies should only be performed in certain emergency situations.
-By 2012, fewer than 12% of women who delivered their babies vaginally received an episiotomy.Risks of the Procedure & Complications
+By 2012, fewer than 12% of women who delivered their babies vaginally received an episiotomy.Episiotomy Complications and Side Effects

 As with any surgical procedure, there are risks associated with getting an episiotomy.
-Unfortunately, the complications that arise immediately after it is done can also affect women long after the fact.
+Unfortunately, the complications and sometimes long term side effects that arise immediately after an episiotomy is done can also affect women long-term.
 Not only does an episiotomy mean an extended and sometimes very painful healing process in the short-term, but also long-term complications that can severely disrupt daily life.

 Short term complications can include: